 - John's long-term goal is to reduce stress by learning to say "no" to projects he doesn't have time to handle.
 His short-term goal is to get organized and prioritize the projects he has now.
 He is going to make a list of all of his work and then prioritize the tasks that are most important.

-personal action planto write down your goals, the possible barriers, and your ideas for getting past them.
+Use a personal action plan to write down your goals, the possible barriers, and your ideas for getting past them.
 By thinking about these barriers now, you can plan ahead for how to deal with them if they happen.

-Most important, make sure you get support from friends and family in your efforts to reduce job stress.
-If your company has an employee assistance program, you might use it to talk with a counselor.
+Make sure you get support from friends and family in your efforts to reduce job stress.
+If your company has an employee assistance program, you could use it to talk with a counselor.
 A counselor can help you set goals and provide support in dealing with setbacks.

 If you are truly miserable because of a stressful job, it may be time to think about changing jobs.
 Make sure you know whether it is you or the job that's the problem.

 Before you quit, spend time thinking about other job options.
 Not having a job will probably also lead to stress.
 Getting another job before you quit is best, but sometimes that isn't possible.
 Decide what is less stressful for you—unemployment or being miserable in your current job.
 It might help to talk with a counselor about your choices.